rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2025-09.md

 [pd-hackmd]: https://hackmd.io/Q6PxtJhmQVOgN3RjTT3xqA

-The feedback period is still open so if you have any comments on any of the candidates, please add it either to the link above or (if it's sensitive or a concern you have) [DM me on Zulip][tomas-zulip].

-The elections will happen on Friday 2025-10-03 where the Leadership Council will select the three new Project Directors in accordance with the [election process][election-process].
+The elections were scheduled on Friday 2025-10-03 where the Leadership Council were selected the three new Project Directors in accordance with the [election process][election-process] (be on the lookout for the official announcement!).

 [election-process]: https://github.com/rust-lang/leadership-council/blob/main/policies/project-directorship/election-process.md